Treatment for Retinal Detachment

 - Are over age 50

-Retinal detachment is a serious condition that should be considered a medical emergency and treated immediately by an eye care professional.
+Retinal detachment is a serious condition that should treated immediately by an eye care professional.
 If left untreated, it can lead to permanently impaired peripheral vision or complete loss of vision.
 Attending routine examinations allows your doctor to identify and address risk factors.

 Symptoms of retinal tears and detachment can include: